First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Anxiety

-Feeling worried or nervous is a normal part of everyday life.
+Feeling worried or nervous is a normal part of daily life.
 Everyone frets or feels anxious from time to time.
 Mild to moderate anxiety can help you focus your attention, energy, and motivation.
-If anxiety is severe, you may have feelings of helplessness, confusion, and extreme worry that are out of proportion with the actual seriousness or likelihood of the feared event.
-Overwhelming anxiety that interferes with daily life is not normal.
-This type of anxiety may be a symptom of an anxiety disorder, or it may be a symptom of another problem, such as depression.
+If anxiety is severe, you may feel helpless, confused, or very worried.
+But your feelings may be out of balance with how serious or likely the feared event might be.
+Overwhelming anxiety that interferes with daily life isn't normal.
+This type of anxiety may be a symptom of an anxiety disorder.
+Or it may be a symptom of another problem, such as depression.

 Anxiety can cause physical and emotional symptoms.
 A specific situation or fear can cause some or all of these symptoms for a short time.
 When the situation passes, the symptoms usually go away.

 Anxiety affects the part of the brain that helps control how you communicate.
 This makes it harder to express yourself creatively or function well in relationships.
 Emotional symptoms of anxiety include:

 Anxiety disorders occur when people have both physical and emotional symptoms.
 These disorders interfere with how a person gets along with others.
 They also affect daily activities.
 Women are twice as likely as men to have problems with anxiety disorders.
 Examples include panic attacks, phobias, and generalized anxiety disorder.
 When you have generalized anxiety disorder, you feel worried and stressed about many everyday events and activities.

 Often the cause of anxiety disorders isn't known.
 Many people who have them say that they've felt nervous and anxious all their lives.
 This problem can occur at any age.
 Children who have at least one parent with the diagnosis of depression are more than twice as likely to have an anxiety disorder than other children.